Kochen-Specker Theorem, Physical Invariance and Quantum Individuality: The Orthodox Quantum Formalism and its Metaphysical Underpinnings

-Indeed, until QM we could claim that all physics talked about some type of entity: particles, waves, rigid bodies, fields, etc., or even in more general terms, of an actual state of affairs.
-The notion of actual entity has been a conceptual construction which allowed us to deal with experience for more than three centuries, but just like the notion of field was physically developed and formally shaped in order to deal with new electromagnetic phenomena that could not be explained by Newtonian mechanics, it is not obvious nor self evident that we must presuppose a specific metaphysical scheme in order to interpret the quantum formalism.
-Unfortunately, the main discussions in the literature ---following implicitly the first postulate--- presuppose the notion of entity, producing specific interpretational problems which take for granted this particular metaphysical standpoint.
-Obviously, such problems cannot escape their own presuppositions, and exactly because of this reason, QM has been confined to a discussion within the limits of this very specific metaphysical stance.
-Since this discussion places the solution to the interpretation at the origin ---by assuming that we know what QM talks about---, the analysis which assumes such standpoint has only a negative perspective towards the theory.
-As a consequence the problems of QM are: non-locality, non-commutativity, non-ditributivity, non-idividuality, non-separability, etc.\footnote{We want to thank Bob Coecke for this linguistic characterization of the orthodox problems of QM presently discussed in the literature.} Even worse, forcing the metaphysics of entities and actuality into the contextual quantum formalism has created the most weird mixture between subjective and objective aspects in a physical theory ever.
+Since this discussion places the solution to the interpretation at the origin ---by assuming that we already know what QM talks about---, the analysis has only a negative perspective towards the theory.
+As a consequence the problems of QM are: non-locality, non-commutativity, non-distributivity, non-individuality, non-separability, etc.\footnote{We want to thank Bob Coecke for this linguistic characterization of the orthodox problems of QM presently discussed in the literature.} Even worse, forcing the metaphysics of objects with properties into the contextual quantum formalism has created the most weird mixture between subjective and objective aspects in a physical theory ever.
 As Janes makes the point:

 \begin{quotation} { ``[O]ur present [quantum mechanical] formalism is not purely epistemological; it is a peculiar mixture describing in part realities of Nature, in part incomplete human information about Nature ---all scrambled up by Heisenberg and Bohr into an omelette that nobody has seen how to unscramble.
 Yet we think that the unscrambling is a prerequisite for any further advance in basic physical theory.
 For, if we cannot separate the subjective and objective aspects of the formalism, we cannot know what we are talking about; it is just that simple.'' \cite[p.
 381]{Jaynes}} \end{quotation}